 Signing physical papers is a thing of the past.
 Today, signing papers is all about convenience, versatility, and effectiveness.

-In this article, we’ll show you four ways to sign papers electronically, and we’ll outline their pros and cons.
-By the end, you’ll know the best method of signing papers online for you.
+In this article, we’ll show you four ways to sign papers and outline their pros and cons electronically.
+By the end, you’ll know your best method of signing papers online.

 Let’s get started.

 Electronic signature software allows you to sign papers online and takes care of the whole signing process for you.

 They can improve your document management by allowing you to handle multiple signature requests, keep track of contracts, and get analytics in one place.